josephwalden13/BetterWeight/README.md

 ## Possible Features
 * Make it work for all objects.
 Allow everything to have it's weight easily edited and this carry a ripple effect in order to make the game harder/easier
 What if steel weighed double of what it does now?
-How would moving around the map with steel mortars be effected?
+How would moving around the map with steel mortars be affected?

 ## Requirements
 Requires: [HugsLib](https://github.com/UnlimitedHugs/RimworldHugsLib) in order to run